A-Tastan/FRS-BDR/README.md

 For details, see:

 [1] A. Taştan, M. Muma and A. M. Zoubir, “Fast and Robust Sparsity-Aware Block Diagonal Representation,” IEEE Trans.
-Signal Process.(submitted), 2023.
+Signal Process., 2023.

-The codes will be available after the acceptence.